mootools/mootools-core/Docs/Utilities/Dimensions.md

 ### Arguments:

-1. relative - (*element*, optional) if set, the position will be relative to this element, otherwise relative to the document.
+relative - (element, optional) if set, the position will be relative to this element, otherwise relative to the document.

 ### Returns:

-* (*object*) An object containing the Element's current: top, left, width, height, right, and bottom.
+* (object) An object containing the Element's current: top, left, width, height, right, and bottom.

-### Examples:
+### Example:

 	var myValues = $('myElement').getCoordinates();